Updated May 10, 2023

-- Read-Only: You cannot modify any data in the primary table using the cursor.
+- Read-Only: Using the cursor, you cannot modify any data in the primary table.

 - Asensitive: Cursors are of two kinds: asensitive and insensitive cursors.
-In an asensitive cursor, the actual data is pointed while in an insensitive cursor, a provisional copy of the data is used.
+An asensitive cursor points to the actual data, whereas an insensitive cursor uses a provisional copy of the data.
 Thus, MySQL cursor is asensitive.

 Types in MySQL

-When any SQL statement is executed, then a temporary workspace is generated in the system memory, this space is Cursor.
-A cursor holds a set of rows which is known as Active set.
+When you execute an SQL statement, the system generates a temporary workspace in the memory known as the cursor.
+A cursor holds a set of rows known as an Active set.